Program Design II - Exam #1

 - (4 pts) Draw a UML diagram that depicts the new design of the

-and we want to add an attribute to the Member class called
+going to add an attribute to the Stock class called

-monthlyFee.
-Under what circumstances would it make sense
+transactionFee.
+Under what circumstances would it make sense to

 - Write code (presumably in main()) that will: